MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-check-the-version-of-outlook.md

 ---

-# How to: Check the Version of Outlook
+# Check the Version of Outlook